sleepingkingstudios/sleeping_king_studios-docs/README.md

 #### Set Up Jekyll Templates

 Generate the `./docs/_includes` and `./docs/includes/reference` directories.
+The contents can be copied from an existing project.

 > @todo: Generate templates.
 For now, the templates should be copied from an existing project.

-### Set Up Deployment
+#### Set Up Deployment

 To deploy the generated documentation to GitHub Pages, navigate to the Settings page for your repository and select the Pages option (under `Code and automation`).
 Under the "Build and deployment" heading, update the "Source" dropdown to select "GitHub Actions".

-> @todo: Generate GitHub action.
-For now, the action should be copied from an existing project.
+The workflow file can be copied from an existing project.

 ## Generating Documentation